temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 :::note

 Cloud users cannot access some of the logs needed to diagnose the source of the error.
-If you're using Temporal Cloud, you must file a service ticket when this error occurs.
+If you're using Temporal Cloud, consider file a service ticket when this error occurs.

 :::